William Cadogan, 1st Earl Cadogan: Exile

-Jacobite Rebellion
+Jacobite rising of 1715

-Cadogan arrived in Scotland shortly after the indecisive Battle of Sheriffmuir.
-He oversaw the suppression of the Jacobite rising of 1715 in the Highlands.

-In 1715 he replaced the Duke of Argyll in command of the army charged with suppressing a Jacobite rising of 1715.
-A major rising had broken out in Autumn 1715 in the Scottish Highlands.
-Argyll as the senior Scottish commander led the initial attempts to contain the Jacobites from his position at Stirling Castle.
+In 1715 he replaced Lieutenant-general John Campbell, 2nd Duke of Argyll as commander of the troops involved in suppressing the Jacobite rising of 1715.
+The rebellion had broken out in Autumn 1715 in the Scottish Highlands.
+Argyll, then serving as the Commander-in-Chief, Scotland, led the initial attempts to defeat the Jacobite rebels from his position at Stirling Castle.
 In November Argyll fought an intense but indecisive battle against the Jacobites at the Battle of Sherrifmuir, after which it was decided in London that he was insufficiently committed to the Hanoverian cause.

 Cadogan was then sent north by Marlborough to provide effective leadership.
 He brought with him many of the 6,000 Dutch troops supplied as part of a treaty commitment, whose shipping to Britain he had overseen.
 During his absence from The Hague, the diplomat Horatio Walpole fulfilled his duties there.
 Cadogan found that Argyll remained reluctant to move against the Jacobites due to the wintery conditions.
 This continued even after James Stuart, who proclaimed himself to be King, arrived near Aberdeen in December.

 Argyll and Cadogan worked together for a while, although the Duke no longer enjoyed the confidence of the government in London.
 Cadogan established better supply lines for the Army, personally took part in scouting operations, and organised the advance on the rebel capital at Perth.
 Rather than face a siege of the city, the Jacobites withdrew to Dundee.
 In February 1716, James abandoned the attempt to personally lead the rebellion in Scotland and sailed for the Continent.

 Soon afterwards, Argyll resigned and went to London, turning over total command to Cadogan.
 He was shortly afterwards dismissed from all his military and political roles, amidst allegations that he had Jacobite sympathies.
 Cadogan's task was to oversee continued military operations across northern Scotland, forcing the leading Clan chiefs to submit.
 In April Cadogan declared the rebellion to be over, and returned to London the following month.
 Marlborough was instrumental in securing him a peerage as a reward for his efforts during the campaign.